syrnxalno/syrnxalno/README.md

   </tr>
 </table>

- Although centred around these ecosystems, I dabble across a variety of tools—exploring everything from frameworks to obscure CLI utilities—in an ongoing quest to stay adaptable.
+ Although centred around these ecosystems, I dabble across a variety of tools - exploring everything from frameworks to obscure CLI utilities in an ongoing quest to stay adaptable.
 </p>

 <br>